UKCloud/documentation/articles/vmware/vmw-how-install-openvpn.md

         #passwd openvpn

-6. Press **^D** to log off the console, but before you do so, there are some additional system configurations, detailed in the following sections, that you might want to perform shile you're connected to the console.
+6. Press **^D** to log off the console, but before you do so, there are some additional system configurations, detailed in the following sections, that you might want to perform while you're connected to the console.

 ### Check the DNS resolver configuration is in place